Incarnate Word faces Lamar on 4-game win streak - WTOP News

 Beaumont, Texas; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Incarnate Word will look to keep its four-game win streak alive when the Incarnate Word Cardinals take on Lamar.
+BOTTOM LINE: Incarnate Word seeks to continue its four-game win streak with a victory against Lamar.

-The Lamar Cardinals have gone 4-0 at home.
-Lamar ranks fourth in the Southland with 15.3 assists per game led by R’Mani Taylor averaging 3.4.
+The Lamar Cardinals are 4-0 in home games.
+Lamar averages 69.2 points and has outscored opponents by 9.4 points per game.

-The Incarnate Word Cardinals are 2-0 in Southland play.
-Incarnate Word is 1-0 in games decided by 3 points or fewer.
+The Incarnate Word Cardinals have gone 2-0 against Southland opponents.
+Incarnate Word ranks third in the Southland scoring 34.5 points per game in the paint led by Madison Cockrell averaging 6.0.

-Lamar averages 69.2 points, 11.7 more per game than the 57.5 Incarnate Word allows.
-Incarnate Word has shot at a 41.7% clip from the field this season, 1.8 percentage points higher than the 39.9% shooting opponents of Lamar have averaged.
+Lamar makes 45.2% of its shots from the field this season, which is 6.5 percentage points higher than Incarnate Word has allowed to its opponents (38.7%).
+Incarnate Word averages 64.4 points per game, 4.6 more than the 59.8 Lamar allows.

-The Lamar Cardinals and Incarnate Word Cardinals meet Thursday for the first time in Southland play this season.
+The Lamar Cardinals and Incarnate Word Cardinals match up Thursday for the first time in conference play this season.

-TOP PERFORMERS: Sabria Dean is shooting 41.0% and averaging 12.0 points for the Lamar Cardinals.
+TOP PERFORMERS: Sabria Dean is scoring 12.0 points per game with 4.2 rebounds and 2.9 assists for the Lamar Cardinals.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.